schattenklaus/CV/content/authors/admin/_index.md

 highlight_name: true
 ---

-Steffen Seitz is a PostDoc reseacher SECAI/TU Dresden.
+I am a PostDoc reseacher SECAI/TU Dresden.
 His research interests include AI explainability methods and their application to condition monitoring.
 He leads the Explainable Artificial Intelligence group at TU Dresden, which develops and evaluates novel AI explainability methods and their impact on human operator performance in condition monitoring tasks.
 {style="text-align: justify;"}